-New Question 31: If a recipient organization deferred its cash cost-share obligations in previous years and requests a reduction in cost-share in the final year of the project, can the total outstanding amount of the cash cost-share be waived?
+Question 39: If a recipient organization deferred its cash cost-share obligations in previous years and requests a reduction in cost-share in the final year of the project, can the total outstanding amount of the cash cost-share be waived?

 If the cash cost-share contribution has been deferred in previous years (for 1 or more years), GAC cannot waive the accumulated cost-share obligation.
 The amount of cash cost-share waived must be proportionate over the lifetime of the project and not an accumulated cost-share over the years.
 For example, if cash cost-share has been deferred for years 3 and 4 in a 5-year project, then 3/5 of the cash cost-share requirement will be outstanding in year 5 (the final year) of the project.
 If the recipient organization requests a reduction of cash cost-share in the final year, a maximum of 1/5 of the total value of the cash cost-share contribution in the project can be waived.
 The organization will be responsible for providing the remaining 2/5 outstanding cash cost-share contribution, which had been deferred from previous years.

-New Question 32: If a recipient organization decides to replace its cash cost-share obligation by an in-kind contribution (for example, volunteering services), will the 12% overhead apply on the deemed daily value of these volunteers?
+Question 40: If a recipient organization decides to replace its cash cost-share obligation by an in-kind contribution (for example, volunteering services), will the 12% overhead apply on the deemed daily value of these volunteers?

-New Question 33: Can the in-kind contribution from a recipient organization be broadened to include other types of in-kind contribution?
+Question 41: Can the in-kind contribution from a recipient organization be broadened to include other types of in-kind contribution?